 “Maybe if they do it while they’re at my house, do you think they’ll give us both a discount?”
 Riana asked.

 Peter chuckled.
 “I don’t think it works that way,”

 “That’s what I figured,” Riana agreed.

 At ten minutes after two Brian from Critter Exterminators called to tell her that he and Emilio were on their way and should arrive in about ten minutes.
 She watched from her living room and at twenty after two the truck backed into her driveway.
-Brian and an even younger looking very thin Hispanic man got out of the truck, and Brian rang her doorbell.
+Brian and an even younger looking, and very thin Hispanic man got out of the truck and Brian rang her doorbell.